 No doubt readers will be astonished to learn that the name “Mark” is not attested in the Christian tradition before the latter half of the second century CE.
 While this is explained below, I begin with another name: that of the arch-heretic Marcion.
-I do this because (perhaps even more astonishing) a survey of Christian writings shows that the clearly historical figure “Marcion” appears (cf. Justin Martyr) before the host of invented figures that populate Christian lore—from Peter, James, John, and on down…
+I do this because (perhaps even more astonishing) a survey of Christian writings shows that the invented figure “Marcion” appears (cf. Justin Martyr) before the host of other invented figures that populate the New Testament gospels—from Peter, James, John, and on down…

-Accordingly, we begin with the historical “Marcion.”
-We then progress to that name’s cognate, the invented “Mark.”
+Accordingly, we begin with “Marcion” and then progress to that name’s cognate, the invented “Mark.”

 The name “Marcion”